 The Teen Re-Adjustment Program (TREAD, pronounced "Tree-Ad") is an outpatient program for juveniles adjudicated for legal charges pertaining to sexual misconduct.
 The goal is to reduce the potential for further sexually inappropriate or illegal behavior.
 TREAD clients are always referred by the court system, and the adolescents are usually on probation.
 Due to the legal involvement of TREAD clients, externs are restricted from providing direct service within this specialized, long-term, sex-offender-specific outpatient treatment program.
 However, they will attend weekly staff meetings where cases from this program are discussed.

 Connections is an all-day GED preparation program.
 The extern may provide psychological, intellectual, and academic testing and assessments for individuals participating in this program.

 During the year, externs will also conduct at least two psychoeducational groups for parents focused on teaching parenting skills and limit setting.
 This service is actually offered at a different site under the auspices of an affiliated agency.

 There are many other programs with the Division of Family Guidance and externs sometimes are called upon to assist in delivering services within these affiliated programs, for example, ASAP, an outpatient teen substance abuse program.

 If any of these populations are only available to students under certain circumstances, please indicate:

-- Children 11 and younger - Opportunities are rare as the agency primarily works with youths who are 12 or older.
+- Children 11 and younger - Opportunities are possible but the agency primarily works with youths who are 12 or older.

-- Adults - Only parents of active adolescent clients are eligible for treatment, and they are mainly seen for parent counseling.
+- Adults - Only parents of active adolescent clients are eligible for treatment, and they are primarily seen for parent counseling.